Connect with us

 That did not happen due to lack of funds.

-In 2020, Stecol Corp. signed a Sh5.6 billion deal with the State for construction of the pilot phase of the 27km Simba BRT corridor, which runs from Ruiru to KNH.
+In 2020, Stecol Corp. signed a Sh5.6 billion deal with the State for the construction of the pilot phase of the 27km Simba BRT corridor, which runs from Ruiru to KNH.

 RELATED: ‘Team Europe’ to Build Sh47bn Green BRT in Nairobi